PlutoniumProphet/stores-rest-api-test/readme.md

-# Stores REST Api
+# Stores REST Api test

-This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+Small app with API built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy for testing purposes.

-Deployed on Heroku.
+For use with 'Automated Software Testing in Python' Udemy course by Jose Salvatierra.